h43z/writeups/0922-intigriti.md

 });
 ```

-How would we as attacker trigger any of those cases.
+How would we as attackers trigger any of those cases.
 The messages come from the
 `magic.php` page.
-What's important to realize is that any page can send another page
+But what's important to realize is that any page can send another page
 messages as long as it has a window reference of the receiver.

 And how do you get such a reference you might ask.
 Two ways, either use the
-javascript `winref = open('//challenge-0922.intigriti.io')` which need user interaction
+javascript `open` function like  `winref = open('//challenge-0922.intigriti.io')` or
-to be triggered or embed it in an iframe.
+embed the page in an `iframe`.

 We will do the latter.
 ```